Dicke model: Semiclassical limit

 In the limit of $N\to \infty$, the quantum dynamics given by the quantum Hamiltonian of Eq.
 (2) and the classical dynamics given by Eq.
 (9) coincide.
 For a finite system size, there is a classical and quantum correspondence that breaks down at the Ehrenfest time, which is inversely proportional to $N$.

 Quantum chaos

 The Dicke model provides an ideal system to study the quantum-classical correspondence and quantum chaos.

 The classical system given by Eq.
 (9) is chaotic or regular depending on the values of the parameters $\lambda$, $\omega_c$, and $\omega_z$ and the energy $E$.
-Note that there may be chaos in both the normal and superradadiant regimes.
+Note that there may be chaos in both the normal and superradiant regimes.

 It was recently found that the exponential growth rate of the out-of-time-order correlator coincides with the classical Lyapunov exponents in the chaotic regime and at unstable points of the regular regime.
 In addition, the evolution of the survival probability (i.e. the fidelity of a state with itself at a later time) of initial coherent states highly delocalized in the energy eigenbasis is well-described by random matrix theory, while initial coherent states strongly affected by the presence of quantum scars display behaviors that break ergodicity.